Minnesota Golden Gophers men's ice hockey: Early history 1895–1952

-According to records, the first intercollegiate hockey team at the University of Minnesota was organized in 1895 by Dr. H. A. Parkyn, a Toronto native who also played on the school's football team.
+According to records, the first intercollegiate hockey team at the University of Minnesota was organized in 1895 by Dr. Herbert A. Parkyn, a Toronto native who also played on the school's football team.
 An early Minnesota team played the Winnipeg Seven at the now demolished Athletic Park in downtown Minneapolis.
 They lost 11–3.

 In 1900 George Northrup, Paul Joslyn, and A.R.
 Gibbons headed a committee to create an official varsity hockey club at the U. Although there was some effort to get Northrop Field flooded, it was ultimately decided to play on Como Lake in St. Paul.
 Although the 1903 season saw the first scheduled organized competitions for Minnesota hockey, ultimately this season would be the last organized hockey season for almost two decades.
 In 1910 efforts were made to revive competition and outreach to the University of Chicago and University of Wisconsin, other members of the Big Ten Conference, but these plans never materialized.

 In January 1914 the Minnesota Board of Regents voted to fund a hockey team.
 However the University Athletic Board did not officially recognize this team as a varsity team.
 At this time, a number of fraternity squads existed and other intramural ice hockey competitions were taking place.
 Professor OS Zelner worked to organize some of this competition.
 There was also some interest in women's hockey competition.

 In 1920–1921, a hockey team again skated representing the University of Minnesota.
 W. Beaupre Eldredge of St. Paul, a student and club player at the time, was very instrumental in organizing the team, promoting the team to the University Board of Regents to become an official varsity sport.
 For 1921–1922 season the University Athletic Board of Control decided to finally give ice hockey varsity status on January 9, 1922, answering a petition organized by Merle "Frenchy" DeForest, the president of a new booster organization for the sport, which itself grew out of enthusiasm for hockey among the interfraternal league.
 During this season, the team finished with a 7–3 record, led by head coach I.D.
 MacDonald and captain Chester “Chet” Bros.
 Other members of the 1921–22 team include center Paul Swanson and wingman Frank R. Pond, who were named captains for the following seasons, Swanson in 1922–23 and Pond in 1923–24.
 DeForest, Swanson and Pond were all members of Phi Sigma Kappa fraternity, while Bros was a member of Delta Tau Delta.